getzola/zola/docs/content/documentation/templates/overview.md

 Which is equivalent to two `Accept` headers with `application/json` and `text/html`.

-In rare cases where the target resource backend is not implemented correctly, you can instead specify the headers multiple times to achieve the same effect:
+If it doesn't work, you can instead specify the headers multiple times to achieve a similar effect:

 ```
 headers=["accept=application/json", "accept=text/html"]